 But I told them that it was O.K. we were going to make it.
 We would get some money and it would only be a matter of time.
-I predicted that when we did people would be willing to help and associate with us who were not wilming to do so when we really needed them.
-I maid that we would not forget.
+I predicted that when we did people would be willing to help and associate with us who were not wilking to do so when we really needed them.
+Imsaid that we would not forget.

-Fart of the reason that I was so disturbed at that particular meeting was that I had, in a sense, humiliated myself a few days before.
+Part of the reason that I was so disturbed at that particular meeting was that I had, in a sense, humiliated myself a few days before.
 I had gone over to Dr. King's house to ask him for \$500 for the organization.
-Not as a girt, but that he should merely fulfill his commitment on the money that Discrict 65 had sent. "e had said then in that meeting that a third was our.
+Not as a gift, but that he should merely fulfill his commitment on the money that Discrict 65 had sent.
+The had said then in that meeting that a third was ours.
 Of this third (\$3000) we had recieved the \$1000 and the balance was due.
-I was asking for \$500 of this. becore I approached this subject we had had a long discussion parts of which had to do with personalities of people we knew and which made me extremely uncomfortable.
+I was asking for \$500 of this. beofere I approached this subject we had had a long discussion parts of which had to do with personalities of people we knew and which made me extremely uncomfortable.
 Then I approached the question of funds asking for the money so that the payroll could go out for a few weeks.
 He said that he would have to check with the organization.
 I said that if they couldn't give us the money at least to loan it to us.
 We would get some money and pay them back.
 He said he would check and let make know on Monday.
-There the manter ended that year.
-We so we did make it.
-We porrowed a great deal that year.
-We so wed on a series of calculated risks, - rowing here, then borrowing from some. re else to pay the first, buying things ...
+There the mawer ended.